15 Ways To Be Assertive Without Coming Off As Rude

 woman giving business presentation

 While you want to be direct, you don’t have to be short, blunt, or rude.
-If you’re asking your co-worker not to use your ideas during meetings, use “I” statements.
+If you’re asking your co-worker not to use your ideas during meetings, a great thing to do is use “I” statements, according to Verywell Mind.
 For example, “When you take my ideas in meetings, I feel hurt because I’ve put so much work into them.
 I’d prefer if you don’t do that again.”
 Take ownership of your feelings — it’s empowering!

 5. Keep your stress under wraps.